btholmes/RaspberryPI/piNotes.md

         click Iterm2 at top left by apple logo, and click "install shell integration"
         Open iTerm from applications
         imgcat file.jpg
+        **Note**
+            There exists a sshd_config file in ~/../../etc folder
+            It has an X11 forwarding set to yes or no
+            Can try setting to yes, and loggin in with ssh -X name@host

   * Open any file for edit
         sudo /Applications/TextWrangler.app/Contents/MacOS/TextWrangler &